 Tim Williams, whose best friend Brian Jennings was one of the four people killed by Couch in 2013 during a DUI crash in Burleson, Texas, said he forgave Couch (pictured left) before he began visiting him in jail, according to the Dallas Morning News.
 Williams started visiting Couch in jail shortly after his 2016 arrest after the convict was caught hiding out in Mexico.
 Williams said that although he’ll never forget the way his friend was taken from him, he doesn’t want to hang onto “unforgiveness.”

 “I didn’t want unforgiveness hanging on me like a set of heavy chains,” Williams told Dallas Morning News.

 Williams, a chaplain with the Tarrant County family court system and manager of the Texas-based nonprofit Reconciliation Institute, said it wasn’t easy getting Couch to open.
-Yet, he feels his weekly visits with Couch for the past two years has helped Couch on up to his responsibility.
+Yet, he feels his weekly visits with Couch helped Couch on up to his responsibility.

 “If you imagine building a house with 20,000 bricks, one visit with Ethan might put two or three bricks in the wall.”

 According to the DailyMailTV, Williams said that Couch even wants to be a voice in assisting others.